 by Paul Sanders

 If your car stereo system plays cassette tapes, you can use a cassette adapter.
 The cassette adapter is shaped like a cassette connected to a wire and a mini earphone jack.
 Take the earphone jack and plug it into your portable MP3 player.
 Then insert the adapter into your cassette deck, and the music from your portable MP3 player will play through the cassette deck on your car stereo.

 You can send the signal from your portable MP3 player to your car stereo by using a small FM transmitter.
 The transmitter will send the signal from your portable player to the car stereo over a frequency that is not being used by nearby radio stations.
 Some transmitters only allow you to use preset frequencies, although others allow you the flexibility to choose one.
 Some transmitters also double as portable car chargers for your portable MP3 player.

-Line-in jack.
 Some car stereos have a line-in jack that will accept a 3.5-mm headphone jack for data input.
 You can buy a 3.5-mm "male-to-male" cable that will connect the headphone jack on your portable MP3 player to the line-in jack on your car stereo.

 - Built-in music player jack:

 Newer cars have an option built into the car audio system that allows you to plug your portable MP3 player directly into an audio jack for the stereo system.
 The audio jack might be on the car's stereo itself, on the dash or in a glove, or storage compartment.
 This audio jack may use a USB cable, an RCA/audio cable, or both.
 Consult your vehicle user manual to see if your vehicle has this feature.
 You may even be able to sort through songs, playlists, and volume control using buttons on your vehicle console instead of your portable MP3 player control.